Vanglant/van-node-starter/README.md

 # van-node-starter
-Starter Typescript Node project, including reload on change using Nodemon/TS-Node, easy debug with VSCode and testing with Mocha and Chai.
+Starter Typescript Node project.

 To start using it:

 `yarn or npm install`

-Then

-`yarn dev or npm run dev`
+Run tests using `npm run test`